berkeleyopenarms/blue_core/README.md

-# koko
+# Koko
-The Koko stack provides all the basic software for running and using a Koko
+The Koko stack provides the core software for running and using a Koko robot arm with ROS.

+The software stack is set

+---

-Development environment setup (Ubuntu 16.0.4 w/ ROS Kinetic):
+Basic development environment setup (Ubuntu 16.0.4 w/ ROS Kinetic):

 ```bash
 mkdir -p ~/koko_ws/src && cd "$_"